The Doyle Collection (“Doyle”, “we” or “us”) is committed to protecting and respecting your privacy.

 When we refer to our legitimate interests, we mean the interest of our business in conducting and managing our business to enable us to give you the best service/product, understanding your requirements and preferences, and the best and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted by law).

-- sending direct marketing communications to you;
+- sending direct marketing communications to you; and/or

 - information about your health, any disabilities and allergens that you or someone on your behalf volunteers to us to enable us to accommodate your needs during your stay.